NeonOstrich/Crime-and-Cannabis-Legal-Status-Analysis-Team-Project/README.md

 ## Organization
-Within "Project_1_Group_3" repository you will find this "README.md" file which provides an explanation of our process and analysis.
+Within this repository you will find this "README.md" file which provides an explanation of our process and analysis.
 You will also find the "Project Proposal", the "cannabis_legal_status_2020" csv file, the "dirty_data" Jupyter file, and the "clean_data" csv, and our powerpoint presentation.

 In addition to these documents, we have an "Excel Files" folder which contains the original excel files which we pulled our starting data from, as well as the master excel file which all of these were put into before conversion into a csv.
 There is also a folder marked "ANOVAs by Crime" which contains ANOVA analysis of the different states grouped by their cannabis legalization status.
+There is a "Regression Analysis" folder which contains the code and visuals of our regression analysis.
 And finally, there is a "Data Visualizations" folder which contains datavisualizations of each crime by state in addition to each crime by state grouped by their cannabis legalization status.

+##Why Investigate?

+###Multiple factors indicate that changing cannabis legal status has the potential to BOTH increase and decrease crime.

+Alcohol and opioid use is thought to decrease when cannabis is available as an alternative.

+There is less need for criminal cannabis organizations to use violence or carry weapons without fear of arrest.

+Mass shooters have an anecdotal association with cannabis.

+Major criminal organizations are thought to make the majority of their income off cannabis trafficking.
+Without this source they may explore more criminal alternatives.

+##Investigated questions

+How do crime rates differ between states?

+How does cannabis legal status relate to different types of crime?

+Do states with different legal statuses for cannabis have different crime rates?

+How does cannabis legal status affect crime rates?

 ## Background